stormasm/spanish/words/word26.md

 It refers to an amount of time that is longer than a quick second or single moment, but not extremely long—usually lasting anywhere from a few minutes to part of an hour.

-- Un rato: A little while. ("Esperé un rato" = I waited for a while).
+- Un rato: A little while.
+Esperé un rato  - I waited for a while
-- Pasar el rato: To pass the time or hang out. ("Estamos aquí para pasar el rato" = We are here just passing the time).
+- Pasar el rato: To pass the time or hang out.
+Estamos aquí para pasar el rato - We are here just passing the time
-- Hace un rato: A while ago. ("Llegó hace un rato" = He arrived a short while ago).
+- Hace un rato: A while ago.
+Llegó hace un rato - He arrived a short while ago
-- Para rato: For a long time or quite a while. ("Tenemos para rato" = We're going to be here for a while).
+- Para rato: For a long time or quite a while - Tenemos para rato - We're going to be here for a while

 ---